mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/release-notes/index.md

 ## Notable Changes

-* lbmgr: enforce the timeout also during the connection phase of the healthcheck command
+* lbmgr: Enforce the timeout also during the connection phase of the healthcheck command
-* apiserver: make following parameters of the pool tasks healthchecking configurable via new pool parameters:
+* apiserver: Make the following parameters of the pool tasks healthchecking configurable via new pool parameters:
-  * `poolHealthcheckGracePeriod` - defines the period of time after start of the pool container when failed healtchecks will be ignored (default: 180s).
+  * `poolHealthcheckGracePeriod` - Defines the period of time after start of the pool container when failed healtchecks will be ignored (default: 180s).
-  * `poolHealthcheckInterval` - defines healthcheck execution interval.
+  * `poolHealthcheckInterval` - Defines healthcheck execution interval.
 At most one healtcheck is going to execute at any given time (default: 12s).
-  * `poolHealthcheckMaxFail` - defines how many consecutive failures mark the task as failed and force Mesos to kill it (default: 5).
+  * `poolHealthcheckMaxFail` - Defines how many consecutive failures mark the task as failed and force Mesos to kill it (default: 5).
-  * `poolHealthcheckTimeout` - defines the timeout enforced by Mesos on the healthcheck execution.
-It includes the container startup(fetch, setup, start, etc...) as well as the time spent by the healthcheck command executing the test.
+  * `poolHealthcheckTimeout` - Defines the timeout enforced by Mesos on the healthcheck execution.
+It includes the container startup (fetch, setup, start, etc...) as well as the time spent by the healthcheck command executing the test.

 ## Known Limitations